 I assess the impact of new voting technology by examining unrecorded votes in the 2002 gubernatorial elections.
 To measure the number of unrecorded votes for governor in each county, I calculate the difference between the total number of ballots cast and the number of votes cast for governor.
 In most cases, election results were collected from the official canvass provided by each state.
-However, some states do not have data on ballots cast for every county.
-While I am in the process of contacting each county in these states to get data on ballots cast, there are some missing observations.
-I have complete data for 1,787 counties (out of 2184 counties with a governor's race in 2002), which covers slightly more than 94% of the votes cast for governor in 2002.
+However, some states do not maintain data on ballots cast for every county.
+For several states, I contacted individual counties to gather data on the total number of ballots cast in the county.
+Even so, there are some missing observations, as some counties did not have reliable information on the number of ballots cast in recent elections.
+I have complete data for 1,846 counties (out of 2184 counties with a governor's race in 2002), which covers slightly less than 96% of the votes cast for governor in 2002.
 Demographically, the counties with missing data are very similar to the counties in the sample, with the exception that missing counties tend to be smaller in population and have a higher average percentage of Hispanic residents.
-Among the counties in the sample, there were 1,213,525 unrecorded votes cast in gubernatorial contests (2.1% of ballots cast).
+Among the counties in the sample, there were 1,227,774 unrecorded votes cast in gubernatorial contests (2.0% of ballots cast).
 The distribution of unrecorded gubernatorial votes across counties is skewed, with outliers at the high end.
 Residual vote percentages range from .1% to 19.8%, with a median of 1.9%, a mean of 2.3%, and a standard deviation of 1.6%.